BlinkDL/RWKV-v2-RNN-Pile/README.md

 ===================================================

-Model 20220605-7663 (see Releases):
+Model 20220615-10803 (see Releases):

-This is a preview of a L24-D1024 RWKV-v2-RNN trained on the Pile for 235B tokens.
+This is a L24-D1024 RWKV-v2-RNN trained on the Pile for 332B tokens.
-It is NOT indicative of the final performance (which requires 300B tokens).

 **!!!
 Change 1e-9 to 1e-8 in model.py and model_train.py (RWKV_K_EPS) for this model !!!**

-Performance of the preview model:

-LAMBADA ppl 15.3 acc 42.62% (computed using https://github.com/EleutherAI/lm-evaluation-harness)
+LAMBADA ppl 15.34 acc 42.42% (computed using https://github.com/EleutherAI/lm-evaluation-harness)

-The Pile loss 2.361
+The Pile loss 2.349

 ===================================================

 Model 20220524-4006 (see Releases):

 This is a preview of a L24-D1024 RWKV-v2-RNN trained on the Pile for only 123B tokens.

-It is NOT indicative of the final performance (which requires 300B tokens).

-Performance of the preview model:

 LAMBADA ppl 15.88 acc 42.36% (computed using https://github.com/EleutherAI/lm-evaluation-harness)